ner001/university-digital-twin/README.md

 └── README.md                 # This file
 ```

-🧩 To-Do / Future Ideas
--Add IoT devices (sensors) to monitor classrooms

--Add real-time data updates for attendance or schedules

--Build a frontend to visualize entity relationships

--Use NGSI-LD for linked data features

 🧑‍💻 Author
 Created by Nermine Ezzine – feel free to fork, modify and contribute!